Policies and Procedures about Quality Assurance for EPA Organizations

 Because of the diversity and dispersion of programs within EPA, the EPA Quality System is decentralized.
 EPA organizations have individual quality systems that specifically address their needs.
 As a result, the EPA Quality System is composed of individual quality systems developed and implemented by the various EPA Regions, National Program Offices, and the National Centers and Laboratories in the Office of Research and Development.

 Overall, there are more than 40 EPA organizations that maintain quality systems.
 These organizations are usually at the Regional Office level, at the level immediately below each National Program Office, and at the National Research Center and Laboratory level.
-Specialized, complex, large, or highly-visible programs (for example, EPA's Great Lakes National Program) also may have their own quality systems.
+Specialized, complex, large, or highly-visible programs may also may have their own quality systems.
 Typically, such programs cut across organizational lines and have their own organizational infrastructure.

 The Assistant Administrator for Environmental Information is responsible for developing and coordinating the EPA Quality System in addition to directing its implementation within EPA.
 This role is performed by the Quality Staff.
-See our Agency-wide Quality Systems Documents page for more information on the Quality Staff.
+See our Agency-wide Quality Systems Documents page for more information on the Environmental Quality Management Division.

 The Graded Approach